 About Egg Moon Studio

-My dad bought me my first astronomical telescope in 1980, and once I’d gazed upon Saturn as a tiny cosmic jewel in the sky, I was hooked.
-This was soon followed by a ZX81 computer, and although it’s computing power was very limited, I was amazed that with a few hundred lines of code I could create my own interactive games.
-I then taught myself guitar and started using computers to create music, and have always enjoyed being creative with technology.
+I became interested in science and technology after my dad bought me a small 60mm refracting telescope in 1980.
+Once I’d gazed upon Saturn as a tiny cosmic jewel in the sky I was hooked!
+This was soon followed by a ZX81 computer and although it’s computing power was very limited, I began coding my own games.
+I also taught myself guitar and started using computers to create music and have enjoyed being creative with technology ever since.

-Please follow Egg Moon Studio on Twitter, Facebook or Google+ if you would like to hear about the very latest Scope Nights updates and developments, astronomy weather news, or new app developments.
-And if you require technical assistance or have a general enquiry please check the Help Articles.
+Please follow Egg Moon Studio on Twitter, Facebook or Instagram if you would like to hear about the latest app developments and astronomy & weather related news.
+And if you need technical assistance or have a general enquiry please visit the Egg Moon Support Page.

 I’m an independent developer and rely on recommendations and ratings to continue developing apps.
-So if you like Scope Nights and would like to see new features and continued support, please leave a good rating on the Scope Nights App Store Page.
-Many thanks for your support.
+So if you enjoy using an app and would like to see new features and continued support, please leave a good rating on the App Store.